-Through the PHSA Aboriginal subcommittee members representing each of PHSA’s agencies, programs and services, as well as external provincially focused Aboriginal partners meet regularly to set goals and direction and to support, collaborate and exchange knowledge on best practices in Aboriginal health.
+Through the PHSA Aboriginal subcommittee members representing each of PHSA’s agencies, programs and services, as well as external provincially focused Indigenous partners meet regularly to set goals and direction and to support, collaborate and exchange knowledge on best practices in Aboriginal health.
 With partner agencies PHSA works towards:

-➢ Better Aboriginal health outcomes
+➢ Better Indigenous health outcomes

-➢ Better partnerships with the Aboriginal community
+➢ Better partnerships with the Indigenous community

 ➢ Better health promotion